Precipitous Labour – Causes, Symptoms, and Risks

 - Contractions that are very close together and that do not leave you with much recovery time between them.

-- Intense pain throughout, that feels like it is one long contraction.
+- Intense pain throughout that feels like it is one long contraction.

-- An urge to push that emerges very suddenly; it is similar to the feeling during a bowel movement.
+- An urge to push emerges very suddenly; it is similar to the feeling during a bowel movement.

 Fast labour requires immediate medical attention.
-One might think precipitate labour would relieve the mother-to-be in a couple of hours; however, rapid contractions and labour could lead to other complications too, which we shall talk about now.
+One might think precipitate labour would relieve the mother-to-be in a couple of hours; however, rapid contractions and labour could lead to other complications, too, which we shall talk about now.

 Risks and Complications of Precipitate Labour